-- Assessments and submission deadlines are carefully scheduled to manage the sequencing of course delivery, balance student and staff workloads and enable student progression through the programme.
+- 1. Assessments and submission deadlines are carefully scheduled to manage the sequencing of course delivery, balance student and staff workloads and enable student progression through the programme.
 Deadlines help staff and students to develop professionalism, plan and prioritise their work to make achievement of their goals manageable. - 2.
 We understand that sometimes unforeseen things happen which are out of your control and which may affect your performance in an assessment, for example a recent bereavement or illness of a close relative, an illness or injury affecting yourself or other factor beyond your control.
 See para 10 of the General Regulations. - 3.
 If this is the case for you, we encourage you to discuss your situation with your personal tutor or year or module lead as soon as possible and to consider submitting a claim for Mitigating Circumstances to request an extension of a deadline for coursework or a deferral of an exam.
-Please note that deferring an exam to the next available opportunity may mean waiting for the next academic year and delaying your progression on your course. - 4.
+Please note that deferring an exam to the next available opportunity may mean waiting for the next academic year and delaying your progression on your course.
+You can also submit a claim to request the removal of a penalty applied for late submission of an assignment. - 4.
 Mitigating Circumstances are considered individually on a case by case basis.
 The following are general guidelines but claims will be dealt with according to your particular circumstances. - 5.
 We request evidence to support your claim for mitigating circumstances to ensure fairness and consistency.
 There is no right of appeal against a decision on a mitigating circumstances claim. - 6.
 This guidance covers all undergraduate and post graduate programmes.
 Mitigating Circumstances are considered for summative assessments only, they do not apply to formative assessments.